 How to use the Express Train & All Stop Train at Incheon International Airport

-- 1. Follow the sign leading
+- 1. Follow the signs leading to

-to Airport Railroad at the Arrivals Gate
+Airport Railroad from the Arrivals Hall

 - 3-1.
 Express Train boarding area

 Airport buses run from Incheon International Airport to many areas of Seoul.
 Tickets can be purchased at the ticket booths just outside the 1F Arrivals Hall of each terminal.
 Detailed inquiries on bus routes and bus stops can be made here.